troopashells/M.I.M.P/README.md

 - If you autostart qjoypad on boot with controller configured.
 No keyboard or mouse is required.
 - Kill all background processes you can before starting.

-Wanna and to your pi 4 OS?
+Wanna add Mugen to your pi 4 OS?
+Sorry cant help much YET.
 - Check resources below Box86 github has source code .
+Has to be ran through box86.
 - Over time will have M.I.M.P as a package, hopefully,with needed dependencies.